-I have a friend at school who quit smoking last year in January, and went back to it in October 2003.
+I have a friend at school who quit smoking last year in January, and went back to it in October.
 I have no idea why, and he also started doing other drugs, such as smoking blunts, doing ecstasy, and taking steroids.
 The drug that I am worried about him doing the most is ecstasy, because it's a dangerous drug.
 Also, he is always talking about doing drugs.
 How can I help him?
 I still want him to be my friend.
 Please help.
 This is serious.

 In terms of how to help him, consider the following strategies:

+Think about what you will say.
+You could tell your friend that you're worried about his decision to use drugs, and tell him how his behavior affects you and your friendship.
 Be specific, and mention your concern for his health.
-Explain that you're worried about his decisions to use drugs, and tell him how his behavior affects you and/or your friendship.
 Also, explore the possible reasons behind his drug use.
 For instance, you might say, "I've noticed you're smoking again and doing other drugs lately.
 I'm worried about you.
 Is everything okay?"
 Or, "I'm worried that your smoking and drug use will cause serious harm to your health."
 Think about whether his drug use has had a negative impact on his daily activities.
 For example, has he missed a significant number of classes?
 Is he sleeping much more or much less than he used to?
 Also, how has his escalated drug use influenced his relationships?
 Think about your relationship with him.
 How have his decisions to smoke and use drugs affected your friendship and the way you feel about him?
-You might say, "The fact that you talk about drugs all the time worries me, especially since you don't seem to be interested in anything I am doing or in hearing about my weekend, and we used to talk all the time."
+You might say, "The fact that you talk about drugs all the time worries me, especially since you don't seem to be interested in anything else.
+We used to talk about our lives all the time.
+Did something happen?"

-If and when you decide to talk with him about your concerns, choose a quiet and relaxed environment.
-Also, make sure he's sober or not high when you have this kind of conversation.
-It may be appropriate to keep your first approach brief, and caring.
-If he begins to get angry or hostile, back off and approach him at another time after you've gathered your thoughts.
+Choose a workable time.
+Choose a quiet and relaxed environment if and when you decide to talk with him about your concerns.
+Also, make sure he's sober when you have this kind of conversation.
+If you have any shared activities you two do together often, it may be a good time to talk to him after that.
+You may want to keep your first approach brief, and caring.
+If he begins to get angry or hostile, back off and approach him at another time after you've taken some time to gather your thoughts.

+Challenge your friend to think about his behavior.
 He may be smoking out of habit.
 Or, maybe he's so overwhelmed with his troubles that he doesn't know what else to do.
 Why do you think his behavior has changed so drastically?
-Often people misuse or abuse alcohol, nicotine, and/or other drugs to deny feelings or to avoid responsibilities.
+Have there been any stressful events that happened in his life lately?
+Often people misuse or abuse substances to deny feelings or to avoid responsibilities.
 Drug use is also sometimes related to intense feelings.
-When a person feels overly anxious or scared, depressed, and/or sad, s/he may choose to use drugs to manage and/or get rid of those emotions.
-If you do decide to challenge his behavior, he may or may not want to talk with you about it.
+When a person feels overly anxious, scared, or depressed, they may choose to use drugs to manage or get rid of those emotions.
+If you do decide to talk to him about his behavior, he may not want to talk with you about it.
 If he does open up to you, be prepared with ways you can help him.
 You can offer to hang out with him, step in when the urge to smoke or use drugs comes up, or plan diversions.
-Some people have had success suggesting that a friend "test" his or her habit by going out and relaxing, getting a natural "high," or at least see what it feels like to go out or be with friends without smoking and/or using drugs.
+Some people have had success by suggesting that a friend stay sober when going out to see at least what it feels like to be with friends without smoking or using drugs.